 The key link in any wind farm project is the grid connection, where the power generated by the wind farm feeds into the national grid system.

 In March 2010, Forewind signed a connection agreement for its first project, to connect at Creyke Beck, north of the Humber Estuary.
-In October 2011, Forewind signed two more connection agreements for an additional two projects likely to be located at an existing National Grid substation site at Lackenby, east of Middlesborough.
+In October 2011, Forewind signed two more connection agreements for an additional two projects to be located at an existing National Grid substation site at Lackenby, east of Middlesborough.

-From a technical perspective, work has begun to design the electrical system to connect from the offshore zone back to the National Grid substations.
+From a technical perspective, the electrical systems to connect from the offshore zone back to the National Grid substations has been designed as part of the Environmental Impact Assessment.
 These connections will make use of innovative High Voltage Direct Current (HVDC) technology.

 The assets will eventually be owned and operated by an Offshore Transmission Owner (OFTO).